12.4 Noncontrolling Interests

 million tax basis × 12.5% portion sold)] × 25% tax rate.

 - The direct tax effect of the sale is $2.5 million.
-This amount is associated with the difference between the selling price and book basis of the interest sold by A (i.e., the gain on the sale) and is computed as follows: [$20 million selling price – ($80 million book basis × 12.5% portion sold)] × 25% tax rate.
-The gain on the sale of A’s interest is recorded in shareholders’ equity; therefore, the direct tax effect is recognized in shareholders’ equity.
+This amount is associated with the difference between the selling price and book basis of the interest sold by A (i.e., the gain on the sale reported in equity) and is computed as follows: [$20 million selling price – ($80 million book basis × 12.5% portion sold)] × 25% tax rate.
+The gain on the sale of A’s interest is recorded in shareholders’ equity; therefore, the direct tax effect would ordinarily be allocated to shareholders’ equity as a result of the application of the with-and-without approach to intraperiod allocation.

 - The indirect tax effect of the sale is $312,500.
-This amount is associated with the preexisting taxable temporary difference (i.e., the undistributed earnings of the subsidiary) of the interest sold for which a DTL was not recognized because of A’s assertion regarding the undistributed earnings of the subsidiary and is computed as follows: [($80 million book basis – $70 million tax basis) × 12.5% portion sold] × 25% tax rate.
-The partial sale of the subsidiary results in a change in A’s assertion regarding the indefinite reinvestment of the subsidiary’s earnings associated with the interest sold by A. This is considered an indirect tax effect and recognized as income tax expense in continuing operations.
+This amount is associated with the preexisting taxable temporary difference (i.e., the outside basis difference resulting from undistributed earnings of the subsidiary) of the interest sold for which a DTL was not recognized because it was not apparent that the temporary difference would reverse in the foreseeable future.
+Entity A would compute this amount as follows: [($80 million book basis – $70 million tax basis) × 12.5% portion sold] × 25% tax rate.
+The partial sale of the subsidiary results in a change in A’s conclusion regarding the reversal of the temporary difference associated with the interest sold by A. This is considered an indirect tax effect and recognized as income tax expense in continuing operations.

 Below is A’s journal